ZYChimne/How-I-Prepare-IELTS/IELTS Speaking.md

 It is modern style.
 Everything is simple and fashionable.
 #### What have you done to your own room to make it look nice?
 #### Have you decorated your bedroom?
-I put some photographs I take on the wall to make it look nice, such as the pictures of the city skycrapers.
+I put some photographs I take on the wall to make it look nice, such as the pictures of the city skyscrapers.
-#### In the future, what soft of home (flat, house, etc) would you like to live in?
+#### In the future, what soft of home (flat, house, ...) would you like to live in?
 ## Optional Topics
 ### Advertisement
 #### vocabulary